 Advertising services, satellite training and various supplies were provided to the Organization by certain sponsors.
-Total gifts-in-kind revenue and expense of \$615,128 and \$507,369 was recorded for the years ended December 31, 2021 and 2020, respectively.
+Total gifts-in-kind revenue and expense of \$589,932 and \$615,128 was recorded for the years ended December 31, 2022 and 2021, respectively.

 Functional Expenses - The Organization allocates its expenses on a functional basis among its various programs.
 Expenses that can be identified with a specific program are recorded directly according to their natural expense classification.
-Other expenses that are common to several functions are allocated on the basis periodic time and expense studies.
+Other expenses that are common to several functions are allocated on the basis of periodic time and expense studies.
 General and administrative expenses include those expenses that are not directly identifiable with any other specific function but provide for the overall support and direction of the Organization.

 Advertising - The Organization expenses advertising costs as incurred.
-Advertising costs include print media and totaled \$654,758 and \$528,206 for the years ended December 31, 2021 and 2020, respectively.
+Advertising costs include print media and totaled \$663,825 and \$654,758 for the years ended December 31, 2022 and 2021, respectively.

-Concentrations - During 2021, approximately 61% of all cash pledges were received from three donors and approximately 90% of in-kind contributions were received from one donor.
-During 2020, approximately 60% of all cash pledges were received from three donors and approximately 78% of in-kind contributions were received from one donor.
+Concentrations - During 2022, approximately 51% of all cash pledges were received from three donors and approximately 94% of in-kind contributions were received from one donor.
+During 2021, approximately 61% of all cash pledges were received from three donors and approximately 90% of in-kind contributions were received from one donor.